linkedconnections/linked-connections-server/README.md

 - **updatePeriod:** Cron expression that defines how often should the server look for and process a new version of the dataset.
 We use the [node-cron](https://github.com/kelektiv/node-cron) library for this.

 - **baseURIs:** Here we define the base URIs that will be used to create the unique identifiers of each of the entities found in the Linked Connections.
 Is necessary to define the base URI for [Connections](http://semweb.datasciencelab.be/ns/linkedconnections#Connection), [Stops](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md), [Trips](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md) and [Routes](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md).
-We recommend to use dereferenceable URIs.
+This is the only optional parameterand in case that is not defined, all base URIs will have a http://example.org/ pattern, but we recommend to always use dereferenceable URIs.

 Here is an example of how to configure it:
 ```js